Assignment & Evaluation - Ranked

 Newly hired Faculty are to receive a written assignment at the time of initial appointment.

-The Chair provides annual evaluations to the Ranked/Core faculty members in their Department.
+The Chair provides annual evaluations to the Ranked/Core faculty members in their Department for FY 2016-17.
 Faculty members are expected to participate in an annual evaluation conference with his or her Chair.

 Core Faculty to be evaluated are those:

-- Holding the rank of Assistant Professor, Associate Professor, and Professor (this includes Graduate Research Professor, Distinguished University Professor or Distinguished USF Health Professor), and
+- Holding the titles of Instructor, Assistant Professor, Associate Professor, and Professor (this includes Graduate Research Professor, Distinguished University Professor or Distinguished USF Health Professor), and

 - With one of the following appointment categories: Regular (Tenured or Tenure-Earning), Clinical Educator, Scientist Educator, Research Scientist, Collaborative Research Scientist, and Courtesy, or